 The Ph.D. in Mechanical Engineering is ideal for students looking to pursue advanced-level careers in industry, research, or academia.
-Students pursuing the Ph.D. in Mechanical Engineering will undertake advanced research under the mentorship of a faculty advisor (principal investigator), most often on a government or industry funded project as a paid research assistant.
-The degree plan will involve consideration of a challenging problem utilizing analytical, experimental, and/or design techniques.
-This research – in addition to coursework, exams, journal articles, and dissertation credits – will culminate in a final dissertation.
-The dissertation will contain new analytical knowledge, experimental knowledge, design knowledge, or a combination thereof.
+Students pursuing a Ph.D. in Mechanical Engineering undertake advanced research under the mentorship of a faculty advisor (Principal Investigator), most often on a government or industry funded project as a paid research assistant.
+The degree plan involves consideration of a challenging problem utilizing analytical, experimental, and/or design techniques.
+This research – in addition to coursework, exams, journal articles, and dissertation credits – culminates in a final dissertation.
+The dissertation contains new analytical knowledge, experimental knowledge, design knowledge, or a combination thereof.
 The dissertation must make an original contribution to the field.

 |Select 2 courses from the following:||6|

 |Master Degree Credit 2||30|

 |Dissertation: Energy Conversion|